ich777/docker-terraria-server/README.md

-# Terraria-tModLoader Dedicated Server in Docker
+# Terraria-tModLoader for ARM64 Dedicated Server in Docker

 This Docker will download and install Terraria and the TShock MOD and run it.